entsoe-web/cee-conf/_events/t04_reinforcing_sustainability_and_security_of_supply.md

 __Empowering local and regional authorities to contribute to security of supply and the Energy Union__ - Ivo Nesrovnal, Mayor of Bratislava, Member of Committee of the Regions (tbc)

-__System adequacy and security of supply in the CEE region: what do the outlooks and TYNDP say?__ - Sebastien Lepy, Chair, System Development Committee, ENTSO-E (tbc)
+__System adequacy and security of supply in the CEE region: what do the outlooks and TYNDP say?__ - Sebastien Lepy, Chair, System Development Committee, ENTSO-E

 __Supporting infrastructure development across borders: a regulatory perspective__ - Alena Vitásková, Chair, ERÚ, CEER Assembly Member (tbc)